This Content Is Only For Subscribers

 In stark contrast, we can imagine the Jewish position as a scene in which Yom Kippur (now personified) responds to a young Kantian who just discovered his pure soul:

-“Oh really, you think you’re so special?
-If you don’t know how you harmed people over the past year, it’s because you haven’t thought hard enough, but instead use logic to defer your shame.
 It’s not a question of ‘if’ but who you harmed while you were too busy praising your beautiful mind to feel any empathy for those who suffer from your lack of sensitivity to their pain.

-When you insist ‘Their pain doesn’t matter but only what I intended to do!’ you sound like a child—not yet Bar Mitzvahed—who has never taken responsibility for how his actions affect others.
-Your concern with logical consistency cannot “stand in” for accountability and you are not “pure”—look who thinks he’s the Holy One!— but certainly inflict more harm with your juvenile, solipsistic view of morality than Jews who go to shul to admit they are human and fallible, and aquire the humility to beg forgiveness to those they have harmed.”
+Your concern with logical consistency cannot ‘stand in’ for accountability and you are not ‘pure’—look who thinks he’s the Holy One!— but certainly inflict more harm with your solipsistic view of morality than Jews who go to shul to admit they are human and fallible, and acquire the humility to beg forgiveness to those they have harmed.”

 And she be right.
-As my teenage self at a Jewish Day School, I would complain with my peers about the illogic of fasting on Yom Kippur (“how are we supposed to repent when we’re starving!”), in the hallways and out of earshot from our Rabbi-teachers, an underground yeshiva we thought was really rebellious.
+As my teenage self at a Jewish Day School, I would complain with my peers about the illogic of fasting on Yom Kippur (“how are we supposed to repent when we’re starving?”), in the hallways and out of earshot from our Rabbi-teachers, an underground yeshiva we thought was really rebellious.

 It only took me 30 years to see why we were wrong, or why being hangry is the ideal condition for self-reflection on Yom Kippur.
 It’s impossible to believe in the conceit of pure reason when your holy introspection is constantly interrupted by the hunger of missing a single meal; you feel shame for every occasion in which you justified your failure to help another who was in pain or needed food.